-- WordPress Database Repair and Optimization: If you select this option, the database will start optimizing tables in which no optimization and repair has been done so far.
+- WordPress Database Repair and Optimization: If you select this option, the database will start optimizing tables in which no optimization and repair have been done so far.

 So if you want to repair a database in WordPress, you must first do this through the first button to see after repairing the database whether there is a table left that WordPress has not been able to optimize in this case or not.
 Then if you see that some tables are not optimized, you can use the second button, which includes repair and optimization, to repair all tables in WordPress.